-In the past it was believed that you had to get a curly coated Goldendoodle puppy in order for a dog to be hypoallergenic or non-shedding.
+In the past it was believed that you had to get a curly coated puppy in order for a dog to be hypoallergenic or non-shedding.
 This is no longer the case.
 We now know that curl has nothing to do with shedding.
-Think about other straight-haired breeds, like the Shih Tzus, Lhasa Apso, Bichon etc. They are non-shedding but yet they have NO curl to their coats.
-In order for a Goldendoodle breeder to produce minimal to non-shedding, hypoallergenic Goldendoodle puppies, the breeder needs to genetically DNA test their parent dogs for the furnishings, improper coat IC genes as well as the shed gene.
-With the advancement of available DNA genetic testing, we are able to know if the parents carry for IC improper coat furnishings as well as their shed score, both of which influence shedding.
-However, the overall degree of shedding is dependent on the combination of the dogs genotypes at the SD and IC loci as well as the actual coat traits of the parents.
+Think about other straight-haired breeds, like the Shih Tzus, Lhasa Apso, Bichon etc. They are non-shedding but they have NO curl to their coats.
+Breeders needs to genetically test their parent dogs for the furnishings, improper coat IC genes as well as the shed gene.
+This is especially important in hybrids, like Goldendoodles.
+With the advancement of available genetic testing, we can know if the parents carry for IC improper coat furnishings as well as their shed score, both of which influence shedding.
+There are two unrelated genes involved that play an important role as well.
+However, the overall degree of shedding is dependent on the combination of the dog’s genotypes at the SD and IC loci as well as the actual coat traits of the parents.
 By carefully chosen breeding pairs, it allows us to produce wavy or curlier puppies with minimal to non-shedding, hypoallergenic teddy bear coats.
 They are relatively unlikely to trigger allergies or cause an allergic reaction.

 Chart courtesy of Paw Print Genetics